Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Empirical Illustration

-Figure \ref{fig:shock} illustrates the implications of these shocks, represented by a one-unit increase in the fixed effects parameters.
-The results reveal social multiplier effects in Models 2 and 3, with the magnitude of these effects varying based on students' centrality \citep[see][]{cpz2009}.
-For students without friends, the increase in GPA is one, indicating the absence of social multiplier effects.
-However, for connected students, the effects can reach 2 with Model 2 and 4 with Model 3.
-Note that the effects are higher in Model 3, as this model partially addresses the issue of biased peer effect estimates.
-The main issue regarding these results is that it is unclear what they capture, as Models 2 and 3 fail to separate GPA shocks that do not affect effort from preference shocks.
-By addressing this problem in Model 4, we observe that GPA shocks yield no social multiplier effects; the increase in GPA remains one for all students, irrespective of their centrality.
-In contrast, preference shocks can indeed lead to social multiplier effects, ranging from one for isolated students to seven for the most connected students.
-It is important to highlight that, in the absence of our structural model, if a researcher were to estimate a reduced-form specification with two types of fixed effects, as specified in Equation \eqref{eq:mc}, they would then carry out policy analysis by associating the two types of shocks with changes in the fixed effects $\kappa^{NI}_{s}$ and $\kappa^{I}_{s}$.
-Consequently, they would erroneously conclude that both shocks would yield social multiplier effects among students with friends.
-However, our structural model allows us to distinguish between the two types of shocks by clearly demonstrating how the two fixed effects are connected to the unobserved factors $\alpha_s$ and $c_s$.
+However, the main issue regarding these results is that the underlying models fail to separate GPA shocks that do not affect effort from preference shocks.
+By addressing this problem in Model 3, we observe that GPA shocks yield no social multiplier effects; the increase in GPA remains 0.1 for all students, irrespective of their centrality.
+In contrast, preference shocks can indeed lead to social multiplier effects, as the increase in the GPA ranges from 0.1 for isolated students to 0.7 for the most connected students.
+It is important to highlight that, in the absence of our structural model, even if a researcher were to estimate a reduced-form specification with two types of fixed effects, they would then carry out policy analysis by associating the two types of shocks with changes in the fixed effects $\kappa^{NI}_{s}$ and $\kappa^{I}_{s}$.
+Nevertheless, it is not straightforward to determine how each shock influences the fixed effects.
+Our structural model allows us to distinguish between the two types of shocks by clearly demonstrating how the two fixed effects are connected to the unobserved factors $\alpha_s$ and $c_s$.

 To summarize, these simulations highlight that performing policy analysis using the standard model may lead to misleading conclusions.
 It may falsely attribute multiplier effects to shocks that do not generate them, or it may produce biased estimates of multiplier effects for shocks that indeed generate them.